Gydunhn/VSC-Essentials-Core/README.md

 ## Note

-This extension pack was made from their original [VSC Essentials], which you can find [here].
+This extension pack was made from their original [VSC Essentials], which you can find [here], this is the AFP PlanVital Developers Version.
 [This extension] can be found at [open-vsx.org] as well.

 ## Included